-Optional Specific Instructions for Form 1098-T
+Specific Instructions for Form 1098-T

-File Form 1098-T, Tuition Payments Statement, if you are an eligible educational institution.
-You must file for each student you enroll and for whom a reportable transaction is made (see boxes 1 through 5 of Form 1098-T).
+File Form 1098-T, Tuition Statement, if you are an eligible educational institution.
+You must file for each student you enroll and for whom a reportable transaction is made.
+Also, if you are an insurer, file Form 1098-T for each individual for whom you made reimbursements or refunds of qualified tuition and related expenses.